bajamircea/bajamircea.github.io/_posts/2018-11-07-maths-history.markdown

 Each problem had a unique way of being solved.
 Solving 100 of such problems give little insight on how to solve the 101th.
 However this book will inspire the development of algebra.

+**The fifth postulate** also known as the parallel axiom haunted mathematicians for the simple reason that it was more complex that any of Euclid's axioms.
+For about a couple of thousands years there were attempts to prove it from the other axioms, and Euclidian geometry was regarded as the Truth (the only possible geometry).
+Eventually different axiomatic choices were shown to be possible in the 19th Century, resulting in non-Euclidian geometries where the name non-Euclidian however refers to the choice of axioms.

 # al-Khwarizmi - the Arabs